 What do we need to do to become a Rights Respecting School?

 To become a Rights Respecting School The Bay CE Primary School have worked incredibly hard and are delighted to have been awarded the silver award in summer 2018.
-See here for the award journey.

 The Rights Respecting School Award (RRSA) is an initiative run by UNICEF UK, which encourages schools to place the UN Convention on the Rights of the Child (CRC) at the heart of its ethos and curriculum.
 A Rights Respecting School not only teaches about children’s rights; it also models rights and respect in all its relationships, whether between children or between children and adults.